 While many do drive to the airport, those who live here often take other options including taxis, shuttle services (like Super Shuttle) and Logan Express.
 The latter of these is a quite useful way to get to the airport to avoid the nasty driving and to save money.
 However it takes ALOT of extra time.
 Logan Express has inexpensive parking at all four locations in Woburn (north), Peabody (north east), Braintree (south) and Framingham (west).
 They then run regular shuttle buses to the airport, which are quite inexpensive.
 The coaches are dependable and comfortable, but of course they must deal with traffic just as must any other automobile.
 They have added a fifth service from the Back Bay station (next to Copley Plaza), obviously without the option of inexpensive parking.

 The second MBTA route to Logan Airport is the BLUE LINE which you can take from centrally located and newly renovated, Government Center (where you will find Quincy Market as well) right to the airport station in just four stops.
 The BLUE LINE is modern and efficient.
-However, when you arrive at the AIRPORT STATION, you will then need to take a shuttle to your terminal and Massport has made the ridiculous decision to have the buses stop at the rental car center first and wait another 5 minutes.
-This makes getting to the airport by MBTA a good fifteen minutes longer, adding a disincentive to use public transportation.
+However, when you arrive at the AIRPORT STATION, you will then need to take a shuttle to your terminal.
+Massport has made the ridiculous decision to have the buses stop at the rental car center first and wait another 5 minutes.
+This makes getting to the airport by MBTA a good fifteen minutes longer.
+You will wait for the bus to leave the Blue Line Station and will then wait at the Car Rental for people to lug their bags on board.
+Massport should rethink this as it creates a long delay for those coming on the Blue Line.
 Still, unless South Station is right outside your door, I recommend the BLUE LINE route over the SILVER LINE, particularly if you are changing from the GREEN LINE especially because the SILVER LINE bus does have to take the Ted Williams tunnel and could be subject to backups.
 Government Center to any airport terminal is about 30 minutes.
 The MBTA is by far the cheapest ride to the airport, at under $2.00

 Finally, Massport operates water shuttles from Long Wharf, Quincy and Hull.